nicvagn/NicLink/README.md

 ## compiling C++ Easylink and pybind11 module code

-> after you set up the python environment, and are in said environment
+> after you set up the python environment and C++ dependancies, and are in the python environment:

     - under gnu/linux + Tux Racer run the bash script updateNicLink.sh.
 It handles usind cmake to create the make files, and compiling them in the build dir.
 It then moves the .so created into the niclink dir for use in the pyenv.

     - I do not develop under any other os, so figure it out I guess.
 Or, install gentoo.

 ## Using the board on lichess with the board api